 Every time there is a problem with the data import, a log file is generated by the system.
 The log file can be downloaded by clicking on the link in the error message on the website.

 The error log file has almost exactly the same structure as the imported file – it contains field headers and their specifics (whether the field is mandatory or a code must be used) with an additional field at the beginning of the file – Line Number (please notice the line number is different than the Excel's row number).
 The other difference is that instead of data it contains an error description that is linked to a specific field in a specific row of the imported file.
 Using the row number and the error in the specified field it is easy to locate the problematic entry in the imported data file.
+Please notice that columns in the error log are shifted left by 1 columns comparing with the import data file.

 A sample of the error file is presented on the screenshot below.